 The SDAB is a quasi-judicial authority (similar to a legal body) that hears appeals of decisions made by development officers, the Subdivision Approval Authority, or the Canmore Planning Commission with respect to subdivisions, development permits or stop orders issued by the Town.

 The SDAB only meets when an appeal is received.
-Dates, times and locations of meetings will be advertised on this page and in the Rocky Mountain Outlook with a minimum of 5 days notice.
+Dates, times and locations of meetings will be advertised on this calendar and in the Rocky Mountain Outlook with a minimum of 5 days notice.
 Meetings are held in public, however the SDAB is authorized to deliberate their final decision without the public present.

 The SDAB consists of a minimum o f 4 and a maximum of 6 public members and 1 member of Council.
 Public members are appointed by Council in late October every year to a term not to exceed 2 years.
 Current members are: